afriedsam/PCR-Machine/README.md

 # PCR-Machine
-Arduino Polymerase Chain Reaction Machine
+Arduino Polymerase Chain Reaction Machine.
 This reposity has everything required to build and run this machine.
 Enjoy.